Webhooks

 JSON | JSON | application/json |

-EV1 | ExaVault legacy format (v1) | application/json |
+EV1 | Legacy format (v1) | application/json |

-EV2 | ExaVault legacy format (v2) | application/json |
+EV2 | Legacy format (v2) | application/json |

 Including File Data in Webhook Requests

-To simplify business flows that need to immediately process the contents of files, such as ingesting each uploaded file into an ETL pipeline, you might choose to send the contents of files in the Webhook request.
+To simplify business flows that need to immediately process the contents of files, such as ingesting each uploaded file into an ETL pipeline, you might choose to send the contents of files in the webhook request.
 The Attach the contents of the triggering file setting offers three options - don't include the file in the request, include the file contents as the request's body, or include the file contents as a form field.

-If you select the Send file contents as request body option for the setting, the Webhook request will contain only the contents of the file.
-None of the information about the triggering action is included along with the request, and the HTTP content-type header will be set to match the file's type.
-This type of request is always sent as a POST
+If you select the Send file contents as request body option for the setting, the webhook request will contain only the contents of the file.
+None of the information about the triggering action is included along with the request, and the HTTP content-type

 request.

 When you select Send file contents in a field for the setting, you also must specify the name of the field to be used.
-The generated webhook requests will be multipart/form-data
+The generated requests will be multipart/form-data

 requests, and the information about the triggering action is included in form fields.

-If your Webhook is configured to Send file contents as request body or Send file contents in a field, a file that exceeds 25MB will not trigger the Webhook.
+If your webhook is configured to Send file contents as request body or Send file contents in a field, a file that exceeds 25MB will not trigger the webhook.

 Files can only be attached for create